awelvor/famille/index.md

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.

-{: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

-Just the Docs is a theme for generating static websites with [Jekyll].
-You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
-Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.

-Jekyll builds this Just the Docs theme docs website using the theme itself.
-These web pages show how your web pages will look *by default* when you use this theme.
-But you can easily *[customize]* the theme to make them look completely different!

-Browse the docs to learn more about how to use this theme.

 More specifically, the created site: